Ashcroft318/encryption-tool/README.md

 # encryption-tool
-An encryption/decryption tool used for encrypting/decrypting messages and files

-# A powerful encryption/decryption tool designed for secure communication and data protection.
+A powerful encryption/decryption tool designed for secure communication and data protection.
 It enables users to encrypt and decrypt messages and files with ease, ensuring confidentiality and privacy.

 ## Features